takluyver/pynsist/doc/faq.rst

   so it avoids all these problems.
 * It's quite easy to make Windows installers on other platforms, which is difficult with other tools.
+* The tool itself is simpler to understand, and less likely to need updating for new Python versions.

 And some disadvantages: